TraGicCode/tragiccode-wsusserver/README.md

 ### Removing automatic approval rules

-When you initially install wsus ( and possibly in the future ) you might want to remove certain approval rules.
+When you initially install WSUS ( and possibly in the future ) you might want to remove certain approval rules.
 Below shows how to remove the built in approval rule.

 ```puppet
 wsusserver::approvalrule { 'Default Automatic Approval Rule':